In order to understand zero-based budgeting, the first thing one should understand is the various parts of a typical business budget.

 Although this concept is a lucrative method of budgeting, it is also important to know the disadvantages as listed below:

 Zero Based Budgeting Disadvantages

-- High Manpower Turnover: The foundation of zero-based budgeting itself is a zero.
-Budget under this concept is planned and prepared from the scratch and require the involvement of a large number of employees.
-Many departments may not have adequate human resource and time for the same.
+- High Manpower Turnover: The foundation of zero-based budgeting itself is zero.
+The budget under this concept is planned and prepared from the scratch and require the involvement of a large number of employees.
+Many departments may not have adequate human resources and time for the same.

-- Time-Consuming: This Zero-based budgeting approach is a highly time-intensive for a company to do annually as against incremental budgeting approach, which is a far easier method.
+- Time-Consuming: This Zero-based budgeting approach is highly time-intensive for a company to do annually as against the incremental budgeting approach, which is a far easier method.